Is It Safe to Travel to Korea Now After Martial Law?

 If you’re worried about getting stuck in traffic or near protests, the subway is your best friend.

 Why?
-The subway is fast, reliable, and doesn’t get disrupted by street demonstrations or roadblocks.
+The subway is fast, reliable, and unaffected by street demonstrations or roadblocks.

-Avoid taxis or buses, as road closures or detours could delay your plans.
+Avoid taxis or buses, as road closures or detours could delay your plans, especially near protest hotspots like Gwanghwamun, City Hall, or major government buildings.

 Tips for Staying Safe